 We want to try and encourage people who wish to search the internet for information to visit recommended UK websites.

 There are many national charity organisations, dedicated to specific types of cancer, that also have helplines, newsletters or conferences you might be interested in.
 Please ask us and we will happily provide you with contact details.
 We also stock a number of different magazines on different cancers that you can have a copy of if you wish.

 This helps us to improve and develop our services and ensure we are meeting patient and family members’ needs.
 We would appreciate it if you can let us know your thoughts on what we do well and what we could improve, including any ideas you have.

-You could leave feedback in the centre or email Louise or Debbie, the Centre Managers
+You could leave feedback in the centre or email Louise, the Centre Manager.

 We are very grateful to other organisations who do offer an element of support or funding.
 Many of our initiatives and services are funded by local donations or fundraising.